EvoCoT: Overcoming the Exploration Bottleneck in Reinforcement Learning: EvoCoT

 \subsection{Stage 2: Step-Wise Curriculum Learning}

-In Stage 2, the LLM is trained by progressively shortening the reasoning trajectories generated in Stage 1.
-This process forms a curriculum that enables the LLM to perform reasoning from easy to hard within each individual sample.
-Training relies solely on outcome verification as the reward.
+Given the reasoning paths constructed in Stage 1, Stage 2 implements the curriculum learning by progressively shortening each CoT trajectory.
+Starting from complete CoT trajectories, \method gradually removes reasoning steps in reverse order, producing a series of training samples with increasing difficulty.
+As shown in Figure~\ref{fig:framework}, shorter CoTs expand the LLM's exploration space, making the reasoning more challenging.
+The step-wise reduction forms a difficulty progression, from easy samples with full guidance to hard ones requiring more exploration.
+Each sample is then used for rollouts to fine-tune the LLM with RLVR.

 Given a complete reasoning trajectory $(Q, c_1, c_2, \dots, c_n)$, training proceeds by gradually truncating the tail steps to increase difficulty.
-The curriculum follows:
+During each step-wise rollout, the curriculum follows:

-where \( C^*, A^*\) denotes a reasoning chain and answer generated by the LLM, without any constraint on the number or form of the subsequent thinking steps.

-This design is based on \textbf{Assumption 2}~\cite{reverse_RL}: training with longer CoT guidance is easier than training with shorter or no CoT.
+where $(\tilde{C}, \tilde{A})$ denotes the CoT and answer rolled out by the LLM for RL training.
+Rollouts follow the provided partial CoT as prefix but the remaining steps are unconstrained.
 Starting from full-length CoTs, the LLM learns to generate correct answers under strong guidance.
 Gradually removing steps expands the exploration space of the LLM, increasing difficulty and encouraging the discovery of more complex reasoning paths.
 The step-wise curriculum within each sample stabilizes training under sparse rewards and improves the overall reasoning capability of the LLM.

+Our design is motivated by two considerations: \ding{182} Training with longer CoT guidance is easier than with shorter or no CoT, making the progressive reduction of steps a natural curriculum. \ding{183} As trajectories shorten, the LLM needs to complement reasoning steps and ultimately derive $A$ directly from $Q$, which avoids reward hacking caused by revealing answers in the self-generated CoTs.